Taking Stock And A 12 Month Strategy

 #1 – Continue to create new and useful products for my own business and sell them.
 Make list building my "hedgehog" concept.

-#2 – Create niche mini-sites (monetised with Price Comparisons) using a combination of Wordpress and my Site Builder service.
+#2 – Create niche mini-sites (monetised with Price Comparisons) using a combination of WordPress and my Site Builder service.
 (Build niche lists.)

 #3 – Create niche autoblogs where I both monetise them and also use them to link to my real niche mini-sites in #2.
 (Build niche lists.)